How to Calculate the Period of Motion in Physics

 Springs and Pendulums: Period Equations

-According to Hooke's Law, a mass on a spring is subject to a restoring force F = −kx, where k is a characteristic of the spring known as the spring constant and x is the displacement.
+According to Hooke's Law, a mass on a spring is subject to a restoring force F = −kx, where the constant k is a characteristic of the spring known as the spring constant and x is the displacement.
 The minus sign indicates the force is always directed opposite the direction of displacement.
 According to Newton's second law, this force is also equal to the mass of the body (m) times its acceleration (a), so ma = −kx.

 For an object oscillating with angular frequency ω, its acceleration is equal to −2 cos ωt or, simplified, −ω2x.
 Now you can write m( −ω2x) = −kx, eliminate x and get ω = √(k/m).
 The period of oscillation for a mass on a spring is then: